 Details

-Port height vector for enabled input ports A, B, C, D, E and F. Parameters Height vector for inlets A, B, C, D, E and F is a vector of values corresponding to the height of each input port, starting with port A. Each element of this vector must be greater than or equal to 0.
+A vector of port heights for enabled input ports A, B, C, D, E and F. The parameters Height vector for inlets A, B, C, D, E and F is a vector of values corresponding to the height of each input port, starting with port A. Each element of this vector must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the parameter Number of inlets value 6.
+To use this parameter, set the Number of inlets parameters to the value of 6.

 Default value